jexxa-projects/JexxaArchetypes/jexxa-blank-archetype/src/main/resources/archetype-resources/README-GitHub.md

 ${hash}${hash} Init GitHub repository

 * Create Repository via the following [URL](https://github.com/new)
-  * Set repository name to ${projectName}
+  * Set the repository name to ${projectName}
-  * Set visibility of the project.
-Note: To use GitHub's container registry ghcr, either make your repository public or ensure that you have billing plan including access to ghcr.
+  * Set the visibility of the project.
+Note: To use GitHub's container registry ghcr, either make your repository public or ensure that you have a billing plan including access to ghcr.
-  * Set owner for this project which is either your GitHub account, or one of your GitHub organizations
+  * Set the owner for this project which is either your GitHub account or one of your GitHub organizations
-  * __For simplicity reason, please do not add any other files such as a README, LICENSE, or .gitignore before pushing the maven project into this repo as decribed in the next steps.__
+  * __For simplicity reasons, please do not add any other files such as a README, LICENSE, or .gitignore before pushing the maven project into this repo as described in the next steps.__
 * On your local system execute the following commands in the project directory:
     ```
     git init